The work of advancing climate justice means embracing JEDI values.

 We acknowledge that there is no one person, group, department, institution, government, or Nation that can resolve this crisis on its own.
 Accordingly, our work must be done through strengthened and effective collaborations.

-UBC’s Climate Emergency Response team is made up of 3 full-time staff and 3 student project assistants, nested within the Sustainability Hub.
 The Sustainability Hub convenes and coordinates UBC’s Climate Emergency response and provides university-wide strategic support linking climate action to these functions.
+Within the Sustainability Hub, several staff members have dedicated roles to support reporting and continued engagement around the response.

-Project Managers report directly to the Sustainability Hub’s Senior Director, Linda Nowlan.
-The Senior Director also works in close cooperation with faculties and units across UBCV campus.
+The Senior Project Manager reports directly to the Sustainability Hub’s Senior Director.
+The Senior Director also works in close cooperation with faculties and units across the UBC Vancouver campus.

 Linda Nowlan, Senior Director